Rookout/deployment-examples/java-dropwizard/README.md

 A sample app for debugging DropWizard using Rookout.

-Before following this guide we recommend reading the basic [Java + Rookout] guide
+Before following this guide we recommend completing the basic [Rookout Java deployment tutorial](https://github.com/Rookout/tutorial-java).

 ## Overview